cperezabo/m2crypto-wheels/README.md

 This repository contains builds of M2Crypto for Windows based on [these](https://github.com/iOSForensics/pymobiledevice/issues/25#issuecomment-576119104) instructions.

-If you have build your own, send a Pull Request to integrate them here so we can help others too! 🙂 🚀
+If you have built your own, send a Pull Request to integrate them here so we can help others too! 🙂 🚀

 ## Instructions